 As humans, we often don't have the option to put our busy lives on hold for a cold.
 On the other hand, you need to make sure your dog gets plenty of fluids and rest in order to facilitate a speedy recovery.

-The good news is that for at least the next 6 to 12 months the dog will have a natural immunity to the bacteria and virus responsible his case of kennel cough.
+The good news is that for at least the next 6 to 12 months the dog will have a natural immunity to the bacteria and virus responsible for this case of kennel cough.
 Recent developments have led to a vaccine for kennel cough that works very well.
 It can be given once per year unless you live in a high risk area, where twice per year is recommended.